 What is the universe made of?
-Romantics would say it is made of stardust, realists would say – of matter.
+Romantics would say it is made of stardust, realists would say it consists of matter.
 A famous cosmologist of the Massachusetts Institute of Technology Max Tegmark has a different idea: he states that the Universe is made of… mathematics.

 Professor Tegmark, who has also formulated the so-called Ultimate ensemble theory of everything, argues that all structures which exist in the mathematical sense also exist physically.
-In his new released book titled «Our Mathematical Universe: My Quest for the Ultimate Nature of Reality» he analyzes his views.
+In his newly released book titled «Our Mathematical Universe: My Quest for the Ultimate Nature of Reality,» he analyzes his views.